sushrutb/website/source/_posts/2024-07-10-cap-theorem.md

 ##### Footnotes

 [^1]: The number of attributes doesn't have to be three, but it should be kept minimal to prioritize effectively.
-[^2]: Examples include proximity to work, community spaces, shops, markets, and schools.
-[^3]: Assess whether the neighborhood fosters opportunities to meet interesting people and form communities.